Tiziana Morosetti

 Staff details

 Dr Tiziana Morosetti holds a laurea (MA equivalent) in Foreign Languages and Literatures (English and German) from the Università degli Studi Roma Tre, and a Ph.D in Literatures and Cultures in English (African Literatures) from the Alma Mater Studiorum-Università di Bologna.
-She taught at Bologna before moving to the UK as a Marie Curie Research Fellow at Oxford, where she investigated representations of the ‘exotic’ and the non-European ‘Other’ in Georgian and Victorian drama.
-Her current research explores representations of race, otherness and Blackness in 19th-century and contemporary British theatre.
-Her other field of expertise is African theatre, with teaching and research on the Nigerian stage and the work of Femi Osofisan in particular.
-Tiziana is the current General Secretary of the African Theatre Association (AfTA), as well as the co-founder and deputy director of the journal Quaderni del ’900, and she is also a member of the Centre for Comparative Literature at Goldsmiths.
+She taught at Bologna before moving to the UK in 2012 as a Marie Curie Research Fellow at Oxford.
+Her research focuses on African Theatre, and representations of race, otherness and Blackness in 19th-century and contemporary British theatre.
+She is the recipient of a BA/Leverhulme Small Research Grant (2024-26) with a project on the founding of the School of Drama at Ibadan, Nigeria, and she sits on the board of the African Theatre Association.
+Tiziana is also the co-founder and deputy director of the journal Quaderni del ’900, and a member of the Centre for Comparative Literature at Goldsmiths.

 Academic qualifications